 Dr. Elo has a PhD in Demography and Public Affairs from Princeton University.
-She is the Chair of the Sociology Department and a Research Associate at the Population Studies Center and the Population Aging Research Center.
+She is a Research Associate at the Population Studies Center and the Population Aging Research Center.
 She has served as a member and/or a chair of several national and international committees, including chair of the Board of Scientific Counselors of the National Center for Health Statistics (NCHS), member of the Census Bureau’s Scientific Advisory Committee (CSAC), member and chair of the section on the sociology of population for the American Sociological Association, member of the PAA’s board of directors, chair of the PAA’s Committee on Population Statistics, and a member of an International Advisory Board of the Swedish Initiative for Research on Microdata in the Social and Medical Sciences.
 Her main research interests center on socioeconomic and racial/ethnic disparities in health, cognition, and mortality across the life course and demographic estimation of mortality.
 In recent years, she has extended this focus to include health and mortality among racial/ethnic immigrant subgroups.
 She is currently the PI of NIA-funded study, Causes of Geographic Divergence in American Mortality Between 1990 and 2015: Health Behaviors, Health Care Access and Migration.

 Project Website: American Mortality

 Ph.D.
 Public Affairs and Demography, Princeton University, 1990